H2WO4/CustomCardMultiPreview/README.md

 <p>Known issues:

-- More than 3 cards are not currently supported currently
+- More than 5 cards are not supported.
+- Support for more is not considered.
-- Using the Upgraded option in the Compedium will not update cards in the small preview
+- Using the Upgraded option in the Compedium will not update cards in the small preview.

 </p>
 <br>